 How is Visit Buffalo Niagara funded?

 Erie County provides an annual grant to Visit Buffalo Niagara, and this funding comes from visitors themselves when they stay in local hotels.
-In 2013, over $9.75 million was collected in “bed tax” and $3.3 million from that pool was provided to Visit Buffalo Niagara for all marketing and sales efforts.
+In 2017, $4.2 million from Erie County was provided to Visit Buffalo Niagara for all marketing and sales efforts.

 What is the return on investment?

-In 2013, Visit Buffalo Niagara booked meetings, conventions and athletic events worth $120 million dollars to the local economy.
-What this means is for every $1 in grant funding received, $27 was returned in contracted visitor spending.
+Visit Buffalo Niagara booked meetings, conventions and athletic events generating $164 million dollars in future economic impact.
+What this means is for every $1 in grant funding received, $37.75 was returned in contracted visitor spending.
 This does not include spending by cultural travelers which is harder to track.
 This growing segment of affluent travelers does spend big, about $1,000 per visit.

 But return on investment and tax relief is only part of the story.
 Tourism means jobs for local residents.
-29,635 people in Erie County are employed in tourism or tourism-related jobs.
+In Erie County, tourism is the fifth largest industry, employing 32,657 people directly and indirectly.